Bas-Man/gnotify-to-line/README.md

 These need to be kept secure as such the following things should be kept in mind.

-1. They should never be stored in git.
+1. They should never be stored in Git.
 So they should be added to the `.gitignore` file.
 This includes the files `credentials.json` and `token.pickle`

 2. Gmail `label` and Line `Token` are expected to be set as shell environment variables to work with the script.
 This should prevent them from being leaked from the code.

 ## Running the script

-If you found this code first on github, I would direct you to [this article series.](https://dev.to/basman/connecting-to-gmail-api-with-python-546b) This will walk you through setting things up with Google.
+If you found this code first on GitHub, I would direct you to [this article series.](https://dev.to/basman/connecting-to-gmail-api-with-python-546b) This will walk you through setting things up with Google.

-After going tthough the Google Quick start.
+After going through the Google Quick Start.
 You should have downloaded your `credentials.json` file.
-Run the gmail-sample.py
+Run g2line

 ### First Run